stevenpost/Dynatrace-OneAgent-Puppet/REFERENCE.md

 Data type: `Boolean`

-If set to true, puppet will reboot the server after installing the OneAgent - default is false
+If set to true, puppet will reboot the server after installing the OneAgent

 Default value: ``false``